Skip to main content

 Miles

-• The event will feature five days of riding, but participants are welcome to join for any amount of days that work for them.
+• The event will feature five days of cycling, but participants can join for any number of days.

-• Routes will be approximately 50-80 miles a day, with a snack break (or two) and a lunch stop.
+• Routes will be approximately 60-75 miles per day, with a snack break (or two) and a lunch stop.

 • A support crew will be available to help with any issues that arise.